Spinach and Ricotta Cannelloni – An Easy Dinner Idea

 Preheat the oven to maximum 190°C/fan 170°C/gas 5.

 Wash and drain the spinach.
-Fill a saucepan with half a litre water (two cups approximately).
-When the water starts boiling, add the spinach and simmer for 20-30 seconds, until it softens.
+Fill a saucepan with half a litre of water (two cups approximately).
+When the water starts boiling, add the spinach and simmer for 20-30 seconds until it softens.

-In a bowl, place the entire quantity of ricotta, add the battered eggs, the cooled spinach, the smashed garlic plus the spices and mix to incorporate well all the ingredients.
+Place the entire quantity of ricotta in a bowl, add the battered eggs, the cooled spinach, the smashed garlic, plus the spices and mix to incorporate well all the ingredients.

-With this paste fill the pasta tubes using a teaspoon.
-If you prefer, you can place the paste in a plastic bag, cut a small piece at one of the corners to make a hole and fill the tubes one by one.
+With this paste, fill the pasta tubes using a teaspoon.
+If you prefer, you can use a piping bag or place the paste in a plastic bag, cut a small piece at one of the corners to make a hole and fill the tubes one by one.
 I used a teaspoon, but I appreciate that a bag would make this process less messy.

 Place the tubes in the baking tray as you fill them.
 If you have any spare paste, spread it on top, then spread the entire quantity of tomato puree over it.
 Lastly, pour the glass of wine on the sides; together with the tomato puree, it will soak the pasta tubes during cooking.